-So, yesterday an instagram photo of mine was reposted by E.L.F.
-Cosmetics who has an instagram following of over 1 million.
+So, yesterday an Instagram photo of mine was reposted by E.L.F.
+Cosmetics who has an Instagram following of over 1 million.
 I was flatter, obviously.
-And. naturally, I wanted to open the comments of the photo to see what all these people may be saying about my photo – curiosity killed the cat.
+And. naturally, I wanted to open the comments on the photo to see what all these people may be saying about my photo – curiosity killed the cat.

 I was somewhat surprised to see that a mini battle had erupted in the comments.
 A few early comments had dissed my makeup saying it was “unblended” or “unflattering” and “not well applied.”
 Others immediately came to my defense saying they thought the look was “beautiful” and asking other to “stop leaving mean comments.”
 This went on, back and forth and it left me feeling sort of…sad.

 Not sad because people didn’t like my makeup (I’m no makeup artist, this isn’t news to me- telling me you don’t like my makeup doesn’t bother me at all.)
 But, sad that SOME people’s natural reaction was to immediately just leave a rude comment.
 That people feel so comfortable to just outwardly and immediately express their negative thoughts.
 And, I get that people try to claim “constructive criticism” or cry “freedom of expression” but I’ve gotta call bullshit on that.
 In this type of scenario, both are those are just excuses to get away with saying whatever someone wants to say.
 While they are both valid, and you have the right to both – neither should be used as excuses to just mindlessly ignore common courtesy, general niceties, and goodwill.